stsievert/salmon/docs/source/init.rst

 YAML file with ZIP file
 -----------------------

-Uploading a ZIP file will completely replace the ``targets`` key.
-It's recommended not to specify it.
-However, it doesn't matter if you have specified it because it will be overwritten.
+Uploading a ZIP file for targets/stimuli is a small addition to ":ref:`yamlinitialization`."
+The only difference is that uploading a ZIP file overwrites and configures the ``targets`` key for you (so it's not necessary to specify the ``targets`` key when uploading a ZIP file).

 Here are the choices for different files to include in the ZIP file: